HPCToolkit/auditor-tests/README.md

   Furthermore, there is no way to audit function calls using SVE registers which is currently a problem for HPE and Fujitsu A64FX-based systems and will be a problem for all future ARMv8 and ARMv9 processors which support SVE instructions.

+- A failing dl*open called by an auditor is uncatchable and fatal.

+- Auditing dlopen of a shared library that uses R_X86_64_TLSDESC fails.

+- GLibc does not invoke an auditor specified at link time prior to glibc 2.32.

 ### Tier 2 Issues

 - Various Glibc functions cannot be called from an auditor.

-- A failing dl*open called by an auditor is uncatchable and fatal.

 - La_activity calls are missing or mis-ordered with respect to la_obj* calls.